 Reasons to choose this top-up degree

-Whether you are from the UK, EU or overseas, this final-year top-up programme is an excellent route to a highly regarded degree qualification.
-It is ideal if you already have a Business HND or equivalent qualification – or if you have completed your second year of business studies at university and want to transfer from a more generalist background to specialise in international business and finance.
+Whether you are from the UK, EU or overseas, this top-up programme is an excellent route to a highly regarded degree qualification.
+It is ideal if you already have an existing qualification and want to transfer from a more generalist background to specialise in international business and finance.

-The top-up route represents a particularly good financial deal if you are a suitably qualified international student: you can obtain a globally recognised degree for the cost of just one year of study in the UK.
+The top-up route is ideal for international students, who can obtain a globally recognised degree after one-two years of study in the UK.

 Our focus is on developing your international outlook.
 You will become attuned to what is happening in the world economy and make the most of our global student community, sharing your views and experiences with fellow students from different countries.

 There are opportunities for study trips overseas.
 Our students visited Copenhagen to explore issues surrounding art fraud and business ethics; observed a conference and attended specialist talks at the UN Office in Vienna; and travelled to Dublin to gain insights into the work of IDA Ireland, the agency responsible for inward investment.
 Our programme of visits is constantly expanding and there may be options to head further afield to countries such as China.